stoporinjail/Python-Lessons/README.md

 python main.py
 ```
 # Suggestions
 Do you have any suggestions?
-Click [this](repl.it/@stoporinjail/Python-Lessons) link!
+Click [this](repl.it/@stoporinjail/Python-Lessons) link! (right click on link, then click "open in new tab")

 ---
 Have a great day!